 - Hotels in Capitol Hill (Modifier: Neighborhood)

-There are a variety of modifiers relevant to your business location, such as a major nearby employer, event venue or other colloquiums used to describe different parts of town.
+There are a variety of modifiers relevant to your business location, such as nearby employers, event venues or other colloquiums used to describe different parts of town.
 The keywords you target can also inform the promotions that display along with your Google Maps ads.
 A pharmacy like Walgreens wouldn’t just target keywords like “pharmacy near me,” or “pharmacy [city name].”
 They could target keywords like “contact lenses [city name]” then display a special discount on related products as part of their Google Maps ad.

 While sometimes overlooked, Google Maps offers a host of features aimed at helping businesses attract local traffic and drive conversions.
 And targeting keywords with local intent and radiuses around your business location are just the beginning.
 Used strategically, Google Maps can help you harness relevant inventory information, limited-time promotions, and help your location stand out on the map using special promoted pins.
 In short, it broadens the horizons of your strategy with exponentially more possibilities for targeting specific demographics.
-And like a premium fuel, or a shot of vitamin B12, will serve to supercharge both your short — and long-term — digital advertising strategy.
+Like a premium fuel, or a shot of vitamin B12, learning how to advertise on Google Maps will supercharge your digital advertising strategy.